acuminous/zUnit/README.md

 });
 ```

-You may then wish to change your launch script to be something like this...
+You can then selectively run test suites by updating your launch script to be something like this...

 ```js
 const path = require('path');